Sin Pelos en La Lengua: How to Build and Maintain Desire in Romantic Relationships

 Welcome back to the “Sin Pelos en la Lengua'' collaborative series!

-Today I’m joined by my colleague, Danny Nava, LMFT, CST.
+Today I’m joined by my colleague and friend, Danny Nava, LMFT, CST.
 Danny is a Licensed Marriage and Family Therapist as well as a Certified Sex Therapist.
 He brings a wealth of knowledge on sex and intimacy, with his expertise lying in couples, communication, and sex therapy.
 Danny is joining me today to discuss building and maintaining desire in romantic relationships.

 Hey Danny, thanks for being open to doing this.
 Can you please start off by telling folks about yourself and what you do?